Cooking with Alison

 In Indian on October 20, 2010 at am

 Regardless of how familiar you are with Indian food, I’m sure you’ve never heard of beef borma before.
 That’s because I coined the term “borma” for a happy accident where I mistakenly made a dish that was half bhuna and half korma.
 My housemate and my friend and I liked this dish so much that I decided it was worthy of 1. sharing and 2. distinguishment from other Indian curries.
-(See my beef or lamb korma recipe here.)

 The night before, I had been researching beef bhuna and beef korma recipes – the first being tomato based and the second being cream based.
 I had decided on making the korma.
 But while making my fast-cooked version of an otherwise authentic dish, I mixed the recipes up in my head and accidentally added tomatoes instead of cream.
 Since I accidentally used tomatoes that were meant for a bhuna in my korma, my dish was named ”borma”.
 Then again, “torma” (t for tomatoes) might actually be more appropriate…